-- a.
-The chronological age of the beneficiaries of the Special School should be from 5-18 years of age. - b.
-The size of the School will depend on whether it is a primary or secondary level institution or both, in any case, the prescribed size per unit shall be for 40beneficiaries (with provision of additional Units of 15 beneficiaries each), with the assumption that the teacher/pupil ratio ranges from 1:8 to 1:15.

-1:8 (upto class-VI, classes up to VI are primary school) 1:15 ( for Class- VII to XII)
+- i.
+The chronological age of the beneficiaries of the Special School should be from 5-18 years of age. - The size of the School will depend on whether it is a primary or secondary level ii. institution or both, in any case, the prescribed size per unit shall be for 40beneficiaries (with provision of additional Units of 15 beneficiaries each), with the assumption that the teacher/pupil ratio ranges from 1:8 1:15. to 1:8 VI (upto class-VI, classes school) up to are primary 1:15 (for Class-VII to XII)